Can a Geothermal System Increase a Home’s Value?

 Home values are typically measured by comparing similar properties in the same community, and finding a large sample of homes with geothermal systems in one area can be a challenge in some instances.
 Still, similar homes without this upgrade can be analyzed and, using the annual or monthly savings from their geothermal system, homeowners can roughly project what their home might be worth in the eyes of a buyer.

 A good place to start is with the yearly savings of a typical Dandelion Geothermal customer.
-On average, Dandelion customers save $2,250 on heating and cooling costs each year the system operates.
+On average, Dandelion customers can save up to 50% heating and cooling costs each year the system operates.
 For a prospective buyer who intends to stay in their home for 20 years for example, that adds up to $45,000 in total savings.

 For more information on the costs, savings, and other benefits of geothermal energy, speak to an expert and see if your home qualifies.